brettlangdon/jsfmt.el/README.md

 ```

 ### AST loading/saving
-`jsfmt` allows for saving/reading files as AST json files.
-To support this `jsfmt.el` offers
+`jsfmt` (as of version `0.4.0`) allows for saving/reading files as AST json files.
+To support
-a way to load `.ast` files as javascript and then save the javascript back to an AST on save.
+this `jsfmt.el` offers a way to load `.ast` files as javascript and then save the javascript
+back to an AST on save.

 To do so, add the folloing to your `.emacs` file:
 ```lisp